This was originally published in August 2014 and has been updated.

-2. Reduce symptoms of osteoarthritis
+1. Reduce symptoms of osteoarthritis

 According to a University of Bristol study, omega-3 fish oil could significantly reduce the signs and symptoms of osteoarthritis.
 Omega-3-rich diets fed to guinea pigs, which naturally develop osteoarthritis, reduced the disease by 50 percent compared to those who ate standard diets.

-3. Reduce the signs of aging
+2. Reduce the signs of aging

-Bottom line: Researchers from the University of California, San Francisco studied more than 600 patients and found that the higher the blood levels of fish-derived omega-3 acids in patients with coronary heart disease, the longer the telomeres.
+Growing evidence suggests that telomere shortening (the DNA at the end of your chromosomes) could be a sign of aging.
+A 2010 study uncovered a link between blood levels of fish oil and the rate of telomere shortening over five years, suggesting an explanation for the protective effects of omega-3 fatty acids.
+The study looked at more than 600 patients and found that the higher the blood levels of fish-derived omega-3 acids in patients with coronary heart disease, the longer the telomeres.
 Adding fish like salmon to your diet at least twice a week is a great way to boost your omega-3 intake.

 When Peter Howe and his colleagues at the University of South Australia studied the effects of diet and exercise on the body, they found fish oil supplements and exercise made for a powerful fat-loss combination.
 During the study, overweight and obese adults with metabolic syndrome, and a greater risk of heart disease, took omega-3 fish oil daily in combination with moderate aerobic exercise three times a week for 12 weeks.
 Body fat stores, particularly abdominal fat, were significantly reduced in the fish-oil-plus-exercise group, but not in those who used fish oil or exercise alone.

 4. Boost brain power and memory

 6. Improve bone health

 When it comes to maintaining bone density, calcium, vitamin D and magnesium shouldn’t be your only supplements.
 The omega-3 fatty acid DHA is essential for optimal bone health.
 Researchers compared the effect of an omega-6 DPA and the omega-3 DHA in the growth of long bones in rats.
-The results showed that the rats fed the omega-6 supplemented diet had the lowest bone mineral content and bone mineral density compared to the rats fed the omega-3 supplemented diet.
+The results showed that the rats fed the omega-6-supplemented diet had the lowest bone mineral content and bone mineral density compared to the rats fed the omega-3-supplemented diet.

-Natasha Turner, N.D. is a naturopathic doctor, Chatelaine magazine columnist, and author of the bestselling books The Hormone Diet and The Supercharged Hormone Diet.
-Her newest release, The Carb Sensitivity Program, is now available across Canada.
-She is also the founder of the Toronto-based Clear Medicine Wellness Boutique.
+Natasha Turner, N.D., is a naturopathic doctor and author of the bestselling books The Hormone Diet, The Supercharged Hormone Diet and The Carb Sensitivity Program.
+She’s also the founder of the Toronto-based Clear Medicine Wellness Boutique and a regular guest on The Dr. Oz Show and The Marilyn Denis Show.
 For more wellness advice from Natasha Turner, click here.